Medical Marvel at SSB Heart and Multispeciality Hospital: Pioneering Hybrid Procedure Saves a Life - www.lokmattimes.com

 Medical Marvel at SSB Heart and Multispeciality Hospital: Pioneering Hybrid Procedure Saves a Life

-PNN Faridabad (Haryana) [India], February 2: In a groundbreaking medical intervention, SSB Heart and Multispeciality Hospital, Faridabad, achieved a ...
+Faridabad (Haryana) [India], February 3: In a groundbreaking medical intervention, SSB Heart and Multispeciality Hospital, Faridabad, achieved a milestone ...

 In a collaborative effort, Dr. Sudeep Singh Sidhu (Chief Cardiac Surgeon- Cardiac Surgery), a distinguished heart surgeon, and Dr. S. S. Bansal (Chairman and Managing Director SSB Hospital), a renowned cardiologist, devised an innovative solution: the Hybrid Procedure.
 The strategy involved a sequential approach where Dr. Sidhu initiated the debranching surgery, surgically connecting the brain and arm arteries to the ascending aorta before the dissection entry point.
 Following this, Dr. S. S. Bansal executed the endovascular-covered stenting of the aorta, effectively sealing the dissection.